 Uri Simonsohn (OPIM)

-Drivers and Consequences of Organizational Decision-making under Uncertainty:
+Drivers and Consequences of Non-Market Decision-making under Uncertainty:

 Evidence from Global Corporate Disaster Giving